Billy Zhang has spent numerous years studying the impact and influence of the winemaking industry on an economy.

 Negative Environmental Impacts of the Global Viticulture Industry

 Additionally, through the continual harvest of grapes, vines continually extract nutrients from the soil, depleting the soil of organic matter.
-This extensive cultivation destroys the soil structure and thus prevents the build up of organic matter.
-This coupled with use of chemicals such as pesticides, insecticides and fungicides is a major issue.
+This extensive cultivation destroys the soil structure and thus prevents the build-up of organic matter.
+This coupled with the use of chemicals such as pesticides, insecticides and fungicides is a major issue.
 These agrichemicals contain highly potent substances that do not easily break down.
-Hence, when they leave residue in the soil and bio accumulate in the ecosystem, they can kill many organisms, particularly high order consumers, and in doing so alter the food web.
+Hence, when they leave residue in the soil and bio accumulate in the ecosystem, they can kill many organisms, particularly high-order consumers, and in doing so alter the food web.
 Furthermore, the new world producer’s use of irrigation can lead to salinity issues, in which high salt levels destroy flora and the fauna that subsequently depend upon it.
 When irrigation supply water is piped from a river or from a dam, the flow regime of the river is severely disrupted.
-Therefore, organisms such as fish that rely upon the regime to trigger spawning are detrimentally impacted upon.
-Ultimately, the less water in these watersheds equate to less habitat for aquatic organisms and so places stress upon them.
+Therefore, organisms such as fish that rely upon the regime to trigger spawning are detrimentally impacted.
+Ultimately, the less water in these watersheds results in fewer habitats for aquatic organisms and places stress upon them.

 Global Wine Industry's Positive and Negative Impact on Society

-However, some people are concerned about antisocial behavior associated with overconsumption and binge drinking, particularly in Australia.
-This can lead to health problems such as sclerosis of the liver, which can be detrimental, and in turn places a burden on the society’s health system.
+However, some people are concerned about antisocial behaviour associated with overconsumption and binge drinking, particularly in Australia.
+This can lead to health problems such as sclerosis of the liver, which can be detrimental, and in turn, places a burden on society’s health system.
 Meanwhile, moderate drinking may have potential health benefits.
-It is claimed that polyphenols occurring in red wine reduces the risk of heart disease, stroke and cancer.
+It is claimed that polyphenols occurring in red wine reduce the risk of heart disease, stroke and cancer.
 Nevertheless, the addiction to wine consumption and the growing drinking culture of society has decreased the productivity of workers in the economy, and thus reduced the economy’s potential growth.
 For example, at Commonwealth Bank of Australia, there are free beverages from Wednesday to Friday after work.

 Positive Economic Benefits for Economies